Petful

 Do Dewclaws Have a Purpose?

-Front dewclaws help dogs grasp things using their forelegs, such as a toy, ball or food.
-Although dogs can hold on to things without a dewclaw, the dewclaw is a helpful addition for grasping.
+Front dewclaws help dogs grasp things using their forelegs, such as a toy, ball, or food.
+Although dogs can hold on to things without a dewclaw, the dewclaw is a helpful addition to grasping.

 More important, perhaps, dewclaws most likely help stabilize the carpus (ankle):